-If you’re looking for a few more rhubarb recipes be sure to check out my Rhubarb Muffins, Rhubarb Strawberry Jell-O, Rhubarb Cake, and Rhubarb Chocolate Chip Cookies, which happens to be my kids’ favorite way to eat rhubarb!
+If you have tons of rhubarb in your rhubarb patch and are you’re looking for a few more rhubarb desserts be sure to check out these great recipes; Rhubarb Muffins, Rhubarb Strawberry Jell-O, Rhubarb Cake, and Rhubarb Chocolate Chip Cookies.

 Why You’ll Love This Recipe:

 There is so much to love about this easy fruit dessert!
-It’s one of my favorite recipes when I have oodles of rhubarb in my garden that needs to be used!
+It’s such an easy rhubarb dump cake recipe!

 - Use fresh or frozen rhubarb!
 Either will work perfectly which means you can enjoy this recipe all year long!